 Lake Wendouree, Hepburn Lagoon and Tullaroop Reservoir are three fantastic, stocked trout fisheries that offer world-class flyfishing, bait fishing and spinning.
-The Kyneton lakes of Upper Coliban, Malmsbury and Lauriston are also productive mixed fisheries, including for trout.
+The Kyneton reservoirs of Upper Coliban, Malmsbury and Lauriston are also productive mixed fisheries, including for trout.

 Brown trout and rainbow dominate, mostly because they are the two most stocked trout species in the region.
 Trout fishing is best in the cooler months when water temperatures are better suited to trout.
 Anglers can expect to encounter trophy brown trout to 2kg with the occasional bigger specimen.